Tijntj3/DE1-SoC-Baremetal/README.md

 | SW10.5 | MSEL4 | Use these pins to set the FPGA Configuration scheme | OFF ("1") |
 | SW10.6 | N/A | N/A | N/A |

-The USB-Blaster II interface is the only connection to the board that is needed.
+The USB-Blaster II interface is the only connection to the board that is needed for this demo.

 ### Install Ubuntu dependencies